adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ##
 ### Securing your node

-To secure your node so no one can sign transactions, you can either turn off the node, or you can run this command:
+To secure your node so no one can sign the transactions, you can either turn off a node, or you can run this command:
 ```
 keys:lock().
 ```